asyncapi/website/pages/docs/concepts/asyncapi-document/adding-channels.md

     protocol: mqtt
 ```

-Above example shows two different channels available only on selected server.
-Notice `servers` field under each individual channel.
-It means that `lightTurnOn` channel is available only on server `serverA` that uses Kafka protocol, and `lightTurnOnOff` channel is available only on server `serverB` that uses MQTT protocol.
+The above example shows two different channels available only on selected servers.
+Notice the `servers` field under each channel.
+It means that the `lightTurnOn` channel is only available on `serverA` which uses Kafka protocol, and the `lightTurnOnOff` channel is available only on `serverB` which uses MQTT protocol.